Biology Major: Bachelor of Science Degree in Biology

 Your Bachelor of Science in Biology degree can also lead to direct entry into a well-paid, in-demand career in the sciences.
-For example, many GMercyU biology graduates have launched successful careers in the local pharmaceutical industry.
+Many GMercyU biology alumni have launched successful careers in the local area, a major pharmaceutical industry hub.

 Love science but unsure what career path to pursue?
 Our program will help you discover the right one for you.